henryle-n/Global-Satellite-Launches/README.md

 * The HTML provides some layout or structure for the web page

 #### Ekin Kaplan
-* Learned new JS library/ modules, such as jQuery, Node.js, and Chart.js.
+* Learned new JS library/ modules, such as jQuery, Node.js, and Chart.js
-* The CSS control the layout of multiple web pages all at once.
+* The CSS control the layout of multiple web pages all at once
 * Bootsrap is customized as per the designs of our project.
 * HTML can be easily integrated with multiple languages and does not create any issues in it.
-For example in Javascript, node.js, CSS.We write the code of these languages between the HTML and it mixes with them easily.
+For example in Javascript, node.js, CSS.We write the code of these languages between the HTML and it mixes with them easily